-When you regularly add new articles or blog posts, you keep the site up to date and provide exciting and valuable content for your readers.
+When you regularly write blog posts or new articles, you keep the site up to date and provide exciting and valuable content for your readers.
 This method of building traffic and customer retention is so effective that businesses with blogs have 55% more visitors than those who don’t.

-In this tutorial, we’ll explain how to publish a WordPress post or article.
-We’ll also talk about different tools, features, and options you can use to ensure your content is high quality and SEO-friendly.
+In this tutorial, we’ll extend your knowledge on WordPress further by explaining how to publish a post.
+We’ll also talk about different tools, features, and options you can use to ensure your content is high-quality and SEO-friendly.

 Block Editor vs Classic Editor

 Block Editor and Classic Editor are two different tools you can use to add and edit the content of a WordPress post or page.

 The Classic Editor uses a formatting toolbar that’s similar to Microsoft Word or Google Docs.
 It is subdivided into a visual editor for users who prefer to see what the content looks like visually and a text editor for people who prefer to edit using HTML code.

 The Block Editor, also known as the Gutenberg Editor, uses a drag-and-drop interface to add and edit content.
 The content is formatted in blocks that can be easily moved around the page.